GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/search-replace-and-store-again/en.md

 }
 ```

-To execute the query, we provide the dictionary of `variables`:
+The dictionary of `variables` now receives a list of strings to search and replace:

 ```json
 {